Orb-H/projects/_docs/en/index.md

 Pages w/ category
 : All pages are separated according to their categories, and sorted by number which is internally set.
 In case of this site, since categories are the year project proceeded, all projects are separated by year and sorted by time project proceeded.

-Link to theme repo
+External Link
-: A link to Github repository of theme used for this site.
+: External links such as other subpages on my site(orb-h.github.io) and repository of theme for this site.

 #### Content